changesets/changesets/packages/cli/README.md

 Publishes to NPM repo, and creates git tags.
 Because this command assumes that last commit is the release commit you should not commit any changes between calling `version` and `publish`.
 These commands are separate to enable you to check if release commit is acurate.

 - `--otp={token}` - allows you to provide an npm one-time password if you have auth and writes enabled on npm.
 The CLI also prompts for the OTP if it's not provided with the `--otp` option.

+The config options also accept a package config to have custom scripts run during this lifecycle.

 **NOTE:** You will still need to push your changes back to master after this